LittleManMichael/WebDevAI_Test/README.md

-# AI Agent Workforce Platform
+# AI Agent Workforce Platform (Development Status)

-A custom platform that enables AI agents to collaboratively build websites and web applications with minimal human effort.
+A platform designed to enable AI agents to collaboratively build websites and web applications with minimal human effort.
 The system creates a workforce of specialized AI agents that communicate with each other, with conversations visible in a Teams-like chat interface.

-## Features

-- **Specialized Agent Roles**: Project Manager, Architect, Frontend Developer, Backend Developer, Content Specialist, and Testing Specialist
-- **Real-time Communication**: Agents can communicate with each other and the human user
-- **Project Management**: Create and track web development projects
-- **Task Assignment**: Break down projects into tasks assigned to specialized agents
-- **Interactive Dashboard**: Monitor project progress, agent workload, and activities
+## Current Project Status: INCOMPLETE/UNDER DEVELOPMENT

+This project is currently in an early development phase and is **not yet functional**.
+The codebase represents a foundation and architecture for the planned system but requires significant additional work before it can be deployed or used.

+### What's Implemented

+- **Architecture Design**: Overall system architecture with modular component design
+- **Database Models**: Schema definitions for agents, projects, tasks, conversations, etc.
+- **API Route Structure**: Basic routing framework for the RESTful API endpoints
+- **Controller Patterns**: Foundational controller logic (though many functions need additional implementation)
+- **Socket.io Setup**: Initial WebSocket configuration for real-time communication
+- **UI Mockups**: HTML/CSS templates for the front-end interface
+- **Agent Templates**: Definitions for specialized AI agent roles and system prompts

+### What Needs To Be Completed

+1. **Authentication System**:
+   - Complete JWT implementation
+   - Add user registration and login routes
+   - Implement proper authentication checks

+2. **AI Integration**:
+   - Finalize LLM API integrations
+   - Implement prompt engineering for agent collaboration
+   - Add error handling and retry logic for API calls

+3. **Frontend Development**:
+   - Implement React components for better state management
-- **Conversation Interface**: Teams-like chat to observe and participate in agent discussions
+   - Connect frontend to backend API and WebSockets
+   - Complete UI interactivity and data binding

+4. **File Management**:
+   - Complete upload/download functionality
+   - Implement file generation features
+   - Setup proper directory permissions

+5. **Testing**:
+   - Add unit and integration tests
+   - Implement API endpoint testing
+   - Add validation for database operations

+6. **Deployment Configuration**:
+   - Complete Docker configuration
+   - Setup CI/CD pipeline
+   - Add monitoring and logging

+7. **Documentation**:
+   - Create API documentation
+   - Add user guides and tutorials
+   - Document system architecture

+8. **Utility Scripts**:
+   - Implement backup system
+   - Complete system prompt generation
+   - Add data migration tools

-## Getting Started
+## Getting Started (For Developers)

+> **Note**: These instructions are for development and exploration purposes only.
+The application is not yet functional.

 ### Prerequisites